Games characterizing certain families of functions

 with the rules that for each $n\in\mathbb{N}$: \begin{itemize} \item $x_n\in X$ and $d_X(x_n,x_{n+1})\leq 2^{-n}$; \item $y_n\in Y$. \end{itemize} Since $X$ is complete, $x_n\to x$ for some $x\in X$.
 Player II wins if and only if $\la y_n\ra_{n\in\mathbb{N}}$ is convergent and $y_n\to f(x)$.
 Recall the main result of Kiss: \begin{theorem}[\hbox{\cite[Theorem 1]{Ki}}] The game $G_f$ is determined, and \begin{itemize} \item Player I has a winning strategy in $G_f$ if and only if $f$ is not of Baire class~1. \item Player II has a winning strategy in $G_f$ if and only if $f$ is of Baire class~1. \end{itemize} \end{theorem}

-The longest part of the original proof is the part ``if $f$ is of Baire class 1 then Player II has a winning strategy''.
+The longest part of the original proof is the implication~(1) from Lemma~\ref{lem}: ``if $f$ is of Baire class 1 then Player II has a winning strategy''.
 We show that it can be significantly shortened by the use of $\varepsilon$-$\delta$ characterization of Baire 1 functions.
 We describe it in Lemma~\ref{le:G-strategy-II} which will be preceded by the following fact.

 \begin{lemma} A function $f\colon X\to Y$ is Baire 1 if and only if it possesses a family of gauges $\{\delta_\varepsilon\colon \varepsilon>0\}$ such that for every $x\in X$ the map $\varepsilon\mapsto\delta_\varepsilon(x)$ is non-decreasing. \end{lemma} \begin{proof} Only the implication ``$\Rightarrow$'' has to be proved.
 Assume that $f$ is Baire 1 and $\{\delta_\varepsilon\colon\varepsilon>0\}$ is a family of gauges for $f$.
 For every $\varepsilon>0$ fix $N_\varepsilon\in\mathbb{N}$ such that $N_\varepsilon=1$ if $\varepsilon\ge 1$ and $\frac{1}{N_\varepsilon}\le \varepsilon<\frac{1}{N_\varepsilon-1}$ for $\varepsilon<1$.
 For $x\in X$ define